KitsuneLab-Development/CS2-TemplateRepo/README.md

 <!-- ABOUT THE PROJECT -->

-## About The Project

-DESCRIPTION HERE

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Dependencies

 To use this server addon, you'll need the following dependencies installed:

-- [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/actions/workflows/cmake-single-platform.yml): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2/Source2/CS2
+- [**CounterStrikeSharp**](https://github.com/roflmuffin/CounterStrikeSharp/releases): CounterStrikeSharp allows you to write server plugins in C# for Counter-Strike 2/Source2/CS2
-- **MySQL Database (Version 5.2 or higher):** This project requires a MySQL database to store and manage data.
-You can host your own MySQL server or use a third-party hosting service.
-Make sure it's at least version 5.2 or higher.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>